sanctitygeorge/sanctitygeorge/README.md

+### WELCOME TO MY PROJECTS WAREHOUSE 😎

-A  result-driven and motivated IT Professional with many years experience in delivering proven results through information technology.
-A self-starter who can quickly acclimate to a dynamic and fast paced development environment.
+This is <b> Ifeanyi Ibem</b>, a result-driven and motivated IT Professional with many years experience in delivering proven results through information technology.
+A self-starter who can quickly acclimate to a dynamic and fast paced dynamic environment.

-I have an extensive experience developing enterprise-wide solutions that span across integration of multiple Microsoft 365 services
+I have an extensive experience developing enterprise-wide solutions that span across integration of multiple technologies ranging from Microsoft 365 services
-(e.g., SharePoint, Power Platform, Azure, MS Teams, Graph API, OneDrive, MS Forms, Exchange, etc) and software engineering tools
+(e.g., SharePoint, Power Platform, Azure, MS Teams, Graph API, OneDrive, MS Forms, Exchange, etc) to software engineering tools
 (e.g., MySQL, MSSQL Server, AWS, Cloud Formation, YAML, DevOps, Python, PHP Laravel, JavaScript, APIs, Data structure and Algorithm, ETL, Data Pipelines, etc)

+I am very passionate about technology, so I am always motivated to learn new things that will help in solving any human challenge.

-In addition, I have an excellent problem-solving and troubleshooting skills, with a strong attention to details in managing customers' success lifestyle.
+As a result of this, I have an excellent problem-solving and troubleshooting skills, with a strong attention to details in managing customers' success lifestyle.

 Specialty includes but not limited to: